Myitian/BlockyFile/README.md

 A client-side mod that uses blocks to store files in the Minecraft world.
 Supports Minecraft 1.21.4~1.21.11, Fabric/NeoForge/Forge.

-In-game configuration is supported when Cloth-Config is installed.
+In-game configuration is supported when Cloth Config is installed.

 ## Thanks